setms/book/docs/architecture/analysis.md

 multiple repositories.

 Since decisions have relationships, you can think of them as nodes in a **decision graph**.
-Viewing them that way opens up the door for using graph-based tools and techniques, but this rarely happens in practice.
+Viewing them that way theoretically opens up the door for using graph-based tools and techniques, but this rarely happens in practice.

 ## Architecture decisions